An excerpt from Blueprint to cyanotypes: Exploring a historical alternative photographic process. How to make make cyanotype photograms.

 There are several ways of preparing an image that you want to turn into a cyanotype.
-The basic rule is that whatever you place between your light source and your canvas will effect the resulting image.
+The basic rule is that whatever you place between your light source and your canvas will affect the resulting image.

 The two most common methods of creating images are contact prints using negatives and photograms.